troymessina/EnergyEnvironmentLab/appendices/B_motion_detector.md

 (appC)=
-# Appendix C - Motion Detector
+# Appendix B - Motion Detector

 The Motion Detector is used to collect position, velocity and acceleration data of moving objects.
 Students can study a variety of motions with the Motion Detector.